pikvm/pikvm/README.md

 * CISCO-style and USB serial console port (to manage Pi-KVM OS or to connect with the server).
 * Optional AVR-based HID (for some rare and strange motherboards whose BIOS doesn't understand the OTG emulated keyboard).
 * Optional OLED screen to display network status or other desired information.
-* No need for soldering or other assembly.
+* No need for soldering or breadboarding.
 It's a ready-made, reliable board which you can use yourself or provide to your clients.
 * Continued use of Pi-KVM OS - all the software will be fully open.

 * [Pi-KVM v3 Review by **Novaspirit Tech**](https://youtu.be/plP9Y1likRg)